Neon MCP server

 Troubleshooting

-If your client doesn't use JSON configuration, use this command when prompted:
+If your client doesn't use JSON configuration, you can use this command when prompted:

 npx -y @neondatabase/mcp-server-neon start <YOUR_NEON_API_KEY>